About the Program

 CCD's accounting program prepares you with the necessary skills to succeed in today’s accounting workforce.
 As a student, you will learn general accounting and bookkeeping through recording daily business transactions, billing and payment processing, and financial statement preparation.
 You will also learn about basic tax regulations and how to use software to prepare and file tax returns.

 Attend CCD for two years, obtain your associate degree and transfer to a four-year college or university.
-Learn more about accounting's certificates and degrees or talk with a member of the Transfer Success Center to learn how you can afford your college education by starting here and transferring to a number of colleges across the state.
+Learn more about accounting's certificates and degrees or talk with a member of the Career & Transfer Center to learn how you can afford your college education by starting here and transferring to a number of colleges across the state.